yaw001/Serial-Reproduction/README.md

   <img src="Animations/color_memory.gif" width="500" align="middle">
 </p>

 ##### Animations are generated using gganimate package.
-To recreate the animation, access the animation_creator.R in animation file.
+To recreate the animation, access the animation_creator.R in Animations directory.